ShravanaHS/NOT-Gate/README.md

 # NOT Gate

 In this repository, I am designing and analyzing a CMOS Inverter / NOT Gate using the SkyWater PDK 130nm Technology.

-The design is created using
-<a href="https://xschem.sourceforge.io/stefan/index.html" target="_blank">xschem</a>,
-and its parameters(plots) are obtained through pre-layout simulations using
-<a href="https://ngspice.sourceforge.io/" target="_blank">ngspice</a>.
+The design is created using <a href="https://xschem.sourceforge.io/stefan/index.html" target="_blank">xschem</a> for schematic design , and its parameters(plots) are obtained through pre-layout simulations using <a href="https://ngspice.sourceforge.io/" target="_blank">ngspice</a>.

-For the layout design, I am utilizing the
+For the layout design I am utilizing the
 <a href="http://opencircuitdesign.com/magic/" target="_blank">Magic VLSI Layout Tool</a>,
 a widely used open-source tool for IC design.